Pugo and Togo

 Contreras and Solomon started out as the Laurel and Hardy of the Philippines.
-They began their career as vaudeville performers in the 1930s and were a hit during the Japanese Occupation, where they poked fun of the Japanese; in that period, they did stage shows and branched out into films before the war.
+They began their career as vaudeville performers in the 1930s and were a hit during the Japanese Occupation, during which they poked fun at the Japanese; in that period, they did stage shows and branched out into films before the war.
 Among the films they made in the early 1940s were Utos ng Hari, Hindi Mababali, Sa Lumang Simbahan and Binibiro Lamang Kita.
 During the Japanese Occupation, the tandem was renamed Tuguing and Puguing.
-This was done to avoid confusion because Togo sounded too similar to Tojo, the name of the Prime Minister of Japan during the early 1940s.
+This was done to avoid confusing Togo with the Prime Minister of Japan Hideki Tōjō during the Japanese Occupation.
 After the war, Pugo and Togo resumed their film career and did several movies for LVN Pictures: Tambol Mayor (co-starring Jaime de la Rosa and Tessie Quintana), Dalawang Prinsipeng Kambal, Magkumpareng Putik (with Lilia Dizon), Ang Kandidato, Nagsaulian ng Kandila, Dalawang Sundalong Kanin and Biglang Yaman.
 The comic duo also did a radio sitcom, Edong Mapangarap, with Eddie San Jose and Hollywood starlet Joan Page.
-Contreras and Solomon would continue to appear in films until 1952, with the latter's abrupt death during the filming of Dalawang Sundalong Kanin, which starred also Togo, Nida Blanca and Nestor de Villa.
+Contreras and Solomon would continue to appear in films until 1952, with the latter's abrupt death during the filming of Dalawang Sundalong Kanin, which starred also Togo, Nida Blanca, and Nestor de Villa.

-Before the teaming

-Pugo

-Pugo (July 12, 1910 – December 12, 1978) was born Mariano Contreras.

-Togo

-Togo (November 30, 1905 – November 3, 1952) was born Andres Solomon.
-He lived in Manila and Marikina.